useblocks/sphinx-safety/tools/sphinx/features.rst

    Readin all needed rst/md files for the Sphinx project.

-   .. error:: Needed folders/files are ignored
+   .. fault:: Needed folders/files are ignored
       :id: ER_FILES_IGNORED

       Error is logged by Sphinx and with build-option ``-W`` this warning gets thrown as error and stops the build.

-   .. error:: Needed files/folders have not supported encoding
+   .. fault:: Needed files/folders have not supported encoding
       :id: ER_SPH_WRONG_ENCODING

-   .. error:: Access to files/folders not given
+   .. fault:: Access to files/folders not given
       :id: ER_SPH_WRONG_ACCESS

 Inline Text Formatting